Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 * Learned how to make image move
 * Learned new components of swift

-### New to Sketch
-* Learning how to draw and add items
-* Trying to make assets for personal game
-* Learned how to make app icons

-### Making assets for personal app
-* Made a car asset
-* Made a race track

 ### [Tower Defense](https://github.com/EPHS-iOS/Tower-Defense)
 * Group app
 * I helped code with 2 other teammates